Weekend Institutes in Science Explorations

 Suggested Grade Level: 9th - 12th grade students that have taken Environmental, Life, or Health science classes.

-Suggested Grade Level: 11th - 12th grade students that have taken Biology, Biotechnology, or Genetics classes.
+Suggested Grade Level: 10 – 12th grade students that have taken Biology, Chemistry, or Physics.

 To apply: Application form